 I couldn’t wrap my head around why they would do that.
 Think about all the money they could have made selling that many fishes.

 But, I love how the Holy Spirit works.
-Because a few days before I read this passage of the Bible, I read another amazing one in Philippians 3:4-11 that was brought to my remembrance as I pondered on that last verse
+Because a few days before I read this story in Luke 5, I had read another amazing one in Philippians 3:4-11 that was brought to my remembrance as I pondered on that last verse.

 Read with me real quick.